juju/docs/src/en/howto-vagrant-workflow.md

 You now have a Juju installation ready to be used for testing your charm on OSX, and an instance of Juju-Gui to interface with your services.
-Validate that the GUI is accessible from <http://localhost:6080>
+Validate that the GUI is accessible from [http://localhost:6080](http://localhost:6080)

-!!__Note:__ The password is output in your console feedback from the juju bootstrap.
+**Note:** The password is output in your console feedback from the juju bootstrap.

-!!__Note:__ All your charms in $HOME/charms are available in the /vagrant directory of our JujuBox
+**Note:** All your charms in $HOME/charms are available in the /vagrant directory of our JujuBox

 ### Deploying our charm in vagrant